klb2/distribution-random-walk-restricted-angles/README.md

 ![GitHub](https://img.shields.io/github/license/klb2/distribution-random-walk-restricted-angles)

-This repository is accompanying the paper "On the Distribution of a Two-Dimensional Random Walk with Restricted Angles" (Karl-Ludwig Besser, Jun.
-2025).
+This repository is accompanying the paper ["On the Distribution of a Two-Dimensional Random Walk with Restricted Angles"](https://arxiv.org/abs/2507.15475) (Karl-Ludwig Besser, Jul.
+2025. [arXiv:2507.15475](https://arxiv.org/abs/2507.15475)).

 The idea is to give an interactive version of the calculations and presented concepts to the reader.
 One can also change different parameters and explore